xuehua-snow/travel-cat-py/README.md

 Git branch hierarchy:

+main
-  main  //only for show the progress
+// only for showing the final progress

+└── dev
-  └── dev  //Synchronize everyone's modification work
+    // synchronize everyone's work

+    ├── feature-backend
-      ├── feature-backend  //for xuehua to write front/back-end code └── feature-css  //for shiran to change css 1.Change code in local computer.
+    // for xuehua to write front/back-end code

+    └── feature-css
+    // for shiran to change css

+---

+Workflow:

+1. Change code on your local computer.
-2.Pull to your own branch to save different versions change.
+2. Push to your own feature branch to save different version changes.
-3.Pull to dev branch so that others can get your work.
+3. Merge (Pull Request) to the dev branch so others can get your work.
-4.After confirm, pull request to main.
+4. After confirming everything is correct, merge dev into main.